wazuh/wazuh-dashboard-plugins/public/components/search-bar/README.md

     - `language`: query language ID
     - `unifiedQuery`: query in unified query syntax
     - `query`: current query in the specified language
-- `transformUnifiedQuery`: method that transform the Unified Query Language to the specific query language.
+- `transformUQLToQL`: method that transforms the UQL (Unified Query Language) to the specific query language.
 This is used when receives a external input in the Unified Query Language, the returned value is converted to the specific query language to set the new input text of the search bar component.